LCO-Embedding/LCO-Embedding/README.md

 <h2>Training</h2>

-See our [training](https://github.com/LCO-Embedding/LCO-Embedding/tree/main/Training) folder!
+See our [Training](https://github.com/LCO-Embedding/LCO-Embedding/tree/main/Training) folder!
 We will continue to update resources and guidelines for cooking the best MLLM-based omnimodal representation models which we hope will contribute to the community!

 <h2>Evaluation</h2>

-We are cleaning our unified embedding evaluation framework which will be pushed shortly.
+See [Evaluation](https://github.com/LCO-Embedding/LCO-Embedding/tree/main/Evaluation) folder for documentation and code for MIEB evaluation!
+It supports adding your custom models as well.

 <h2>Analysis</h2>

-We will provide embedding space analysis code which will be pushed shortly.
+See [Analysis](https://github.com/LCO-Embedding/LCO-Embedding/tree/main/Analysis) folder, which provides analysis frameworks used for Section 2 of the LCO-Embedding paper.

 <h2><img src="./assets/LCO-logo.png" width="30"> Overview</h2>